Zywave/booster/src/_areas/blog/posts/2022-08-release-notes-july-2022.md

 # ZUI Pages removed from the ZUI bundle completely

-Utilization statistics showed little to no use of ZUI Pages `<zui-pages>` and most consumers of ZUI Tabs relied on their frameworks to show and hide content.
+Utilization statistics showed little to no use of ZUI Pages `<zui-pages>` and most consumers of ZUI Tabs relied on their frameworks to show and hide tab content.
 We collaborated with the engineering teams whose web applications were still using ZUI Pages to replace it with another solution, so we can get rid of this under utilized component once and for all.

 <docs-spacer size="small"></docs-spacer>

-<docs-note>This is a breaking change in July's release.
-If you are still using ZUI Pages, please replace it!
+<docs-note>If you are still using ZUI Pages, please replace it!
 We no longer support this component.</docs-note>

 <docs-spacer></docs-spacer>